shereefsakr/7ctos.github.io/docs/CONTRIBUTING.md

 # Contributing

+We are so glad you are here to contribute!
+Feel free to follow these instructions and we promise to look at it as quickly as possible.
+If you need any immediate help or have any questions, feel free to [email Etienne](mailto:etienne@7ctos.com).

 In order to add your name to the list of signatories of the CTO Manifesto, follow these instructions:

 1. Create a fork of this [repository on GitHub](https://github.com/7ctos/7ctos.github.io). _Note: Do not just clone the repo, as you won't be able to push your changes directly back to this repository_